 Creative directors in advertising are typically promoted from copywriting or art directing positions.
 It’s also common to be familiar with filmmaking techniques.
-Executive creative directors, sometimes known as chief creative officers, have administrative responsibility for the entire creative department.
-Some even climb to the chairman of a corporation.
+Executive creative directors, sometimes known as chief creative officers, have executive responsibility for the whole creative department, and some even climb to the chairman of a corporation.

 Creative directors typically have a background in communication design, visual arts, or animation.
-Copywriters can have degrees in journalism, language arts, or media innovation or specialize in advertising and copywriting while studying communication design.
+Copywriters can have degrees in journalism, language arts, or media innovation or specialize in advertising copywriting while studying communication design.

 In this profession, the creative director has a significant role to play.
 The director must come up with ideas to move a video game project ahead.
-Many of the director’s responsibilities entail collaborating with multiple persons or teams throughout the project or video game production—for example, cross-functional collaboration between the numerous disciplines is involved in game creation.
-A creative director typically has a bachelor’s degree.
-Still, in some cases, a high school diploma with a strong emphasis on art, graphics, computer science, and arithmetic may suffice.
+Many of the director’s responsibilities entail collaborating with multiple persons or teams throughout the project or video game production.
+Cross-functional collaboration between the numerous disciplines involved in game creation is one example.
+A creative director typically has a bachelor’s degree, but in some cases, a high school diploma with a strong emphasis on art, graphics, computer science, and arithmetic may suffice.

 Proficiency in computer programming and graphic creation are skills that a creative director in the video game industry may possess, and outstanding interpersonal and writing skills.
-Their previous experience in the industry will determine the specific abilities a game director has.
-A creative director, often known as a game director, is not typically an entry-level role.
-Still, it can be in a smaller business.
-This is more prevalent in startup organizations, albeit one would generally have to achieve that position by demonstrating their abilities and growth over several years.
+Their previous experience in the industry will determine the specific abilities a game director possesses.
+A creative director, often known as a game director, is not typically an entry-level role, but it can be in a smaller business.
+This is more prevalent in start-up organizations, albeit one would generally have to achieve that position by demonstrating their abilities and growth over several years.

 Difference Between a Creative Director and Creative Producer

 Creative directors will have a background in the arts.
-They are concerned with all parts of a customer project to create visual presentations that compel a viewer to take action.
-To work as a creative director for an ad agency or a public relations business is common.
+They are concerned with all parts of a project for a customer in order to create visual presentations that compel a viewer to take action.
+Working as a creative director for an advertising agency or a public relations business is common.
 They could also work for a film studio as part of a team that creates sets, designs backgrounds, or makes costumes.